State / Territory Benefits - Oregon

 Eligibility: National Guard State Active Duty and state military employee.

-Hunting and Fishing Privileges: A free lifetime Oregon hunting and angling license.
+Hunting and Fishing License: A free lifetime Oregon hunting and angling license.

 Eligibility: Disabled Veterans with a service connected disability of 25% or more and be an Oregon resident for at least six months immediately prior to applying for this license.
 Veteran's Application